Albert L. Ireland: Teaching career, coaching, and veteran organizations

-Ireland participated in several veteran organizations, holding membership in both the Military Order of the Purple Heart and American Legion.
+Ireland participated in several veteran organizations, and was a member of both the Military Order of the Purple Heart and American Legion.
 He also founded the Marine Corps League unit in the city of Poughkeepsie, New York, and was elected commandant of the league's New York department in July 1965.

 Ireland was a teacher and coach for the New York City Board of Education.
 He taught science and coached judo, boxing, and wrestling at the High School of Art and Design in Manhattan, guiding the school's under-equipped wrestling team to the NYC Public School Athletic Wrestling Championship.
 Although his team was "plagued by the lack of practice facilities," it nonetheless defeated twenty-two other squads and won the championship.
 He also taught at the Bay Ridge High School in Brooklyn, where he likewise taught science.
 In total, Ireland spent over two decades as a teacher.

 His military Report of Separation states that before joining the Marines in World War II his employer was the Hudson River Stone Corp. of Cold Spring.
 The separation report following his Korean service lists his main civilian occupation as a reporter for the Putnam County News.